defold/defold/README_BUILD.md

 ### Build the engine

-With these two steps done you're ready to build the engine:
+With the setup and installation done you're ready to build the engine:

     $ ./scripts/build.py build_engine --platform=...